losizm/scamper/README.md

 ```

 ### Building Responses
-Likewise, an `HttpResponse` can be created using one of the factory methods
+An `HttpResponse` can be created using one of the factory methods defined in its
-defined in its companion object.
-Or start with a `ResponseStatus` and build the
+companion object.
+Or you can start with a `ResponseStatus` and build the
 response using [implicit headers and type converters](#implicit-headers-and-type-converters):

 ```scala